Do I Need An Attorney?

 Portage County Bar Association

 All three bar associations have attorney referral services and can assist individuals who need an attorney to represent them in bankruptcy.
 Often times individuals tell the Trustee that they cannot afford an attorney, which is not correct.
-Attorneys in a Chapter 13 plan are paid by the funds that the petitioners pay monthly into the Chapter 13 plan.
+Attorneys in a Chapter 13 plan are paid by the funds that the debtors pay monthly into the Chapter 13 plan.
 While most attorneys may require a down payment as a retainer fee and court filing fees, most attorneys do not require the full fee to be paid in full prior to the filing of the bankruptcy case.

 A worst case scenario for individuals who are attempting to represent themselves Pro Se is those that seek the services of a bankruptcy petition preparer.
 Please see “The Perils of Using a Bankruptcy Petition Preparer”.